1995es/HelloKotlin/README.md

 # HELLO KOTLIN

-A simple Kotlin Hello World app
+A Hello World app written in Kotlin

 ## Description